 What Forms Does Stainless Steel Come In?

-Stainless steel is also available in bar, wire, tubing, pipe, sheet and plate form.
-(Eagle does not supply sheet or plate)
+Stainless steel is available in bar, wire, tubing, pipe, strip, fittings, fasteners, sheet and plate form.
+(Eagle supplies bar, wire, tubing and pipe)

 Is Stainless Steel Magnetic?